-Objectives Understand and apply the concept of sequences in programming. / Topics Use event blocks to trigger actions in response to user interaction.
-Covered Create interactive programs with visual effects, timing, and size changes.
+Objectives / Topics Covered Understand and apply the concept of sequences in programming.
+Use event blocks to trigger actions in response to user interaction.
+Create interactive programs with visual effects, timing, and size changes.
 Identify and correct errors through debugging.
 Connect computer science skills to real-world issues and careers.

-Drawing Tools: Nature Walk Lessons Create a nature-walk scene using ScratchJr's drawing tools to customize characters and backgrounds.
-Events Use event blocks like green flag, tap, and message to trigger actions in a ScratchJr program.
-Sequences: Digital Responsibilities Program a sequence of actions while exploring ways to stay safe and respectful Hide and Seek Game Build an interactive hide-and-seek game using the hide block and tap events.
-Grow and Shrink Blocks in Motion Animate characters with motion and use grow/shrink blocks to change their size dynamically.
-Introduction to the Wait Block Add pauses between actions using the wait block to better control timing in a program.
-Introduction to Debugging Find and fix bugs in a program where actions are out of order or not working as expected.
-Careers in CS: Litter Free Communities Explore how computer science can help solve environmental challenges and create a program to sort and clean up virtual litter.
+Lessons Events

+• Use event blocks like green flag, tap, and message to trigger actions in a ScratchJr program.

+Sequences: Digital Responsibilities

+Program a sequence of actions while exploring ways to stay safe and respectful online.

+Hide and Seek Game

+• Build an interactive hide-and-seek game using the hide block and tap events.

+Introduction to the Wait Block

+Add pauses between actions using the wait block to better control timing in a program.

+Introduction to Debugging

+• Find and fix bugs in a program where actions are out of order or not working as expected.

+Careers in CS: Litter Free Communities

+• Explore how computer science can help solve environmental challenges and create a program to sort and clean up virtual litter.

+Positive Online Behavior

+• Use ScratchJr to show examples of safe and unsafe choices when interacting online.